Flonase: Avoid These Top 9 Mistakes

 Most antihistamines only block histamine, but Flonase blocks histamine, plus 5 other inflammatory mediators, like cytokines and leukotrienes.
 If you need to continue the medicine year-round, just be sure to check with doctor.

 Prescription Flonase is Stronger So I'll Use It Instead

 Over-the-counter Flonase Allergy Relief is exactly the same as prescription Flonase -- it’s the same medicine, fluticasone propionate, at the same strength and dose.
 The brand product Flonase is now discontinued, but generics and store brands are available.

 What might change is the amount of money you pay for your medicine.
 Since Flonase is now available over-the-counter (OTC) as Flonase Allergy, insurance plans may not pay for the prescription brand name product, and your costs could be significantly higher than the OTC Flonase.
 However, if you have a health savings account (HSA), you can probably use funds from that to pay for OTC medicines.
 This changed in 2020 with the CARES Act.

 Since Flonase is a Nasal Spray, I Don't Have to Be Worried About Drug Interactions

 For most medications, this is true.
 However, there are still are some drug interactions that could raise the levels of nasal fluticasone in your body and lead to side effects.

 - Certain HIV medications, such as ritonavir, atazanavir

-- Certain azole antifungals like ketoconazole that is used for fungal infections
+- Certain azole antifungals like ketoconazole used for fungal infections

 I'll Keep Taking My Antihistamine For Added Effect